 Have you ever heard of or used Novell Netware?
 Unless you are an experienced IT professional or a tech history aficionado, you probably haven’t.
 For the record, it was one of the tools used for administration on a Windows computer until the late 1990s.

 Novell Netware and the like became obsolete when Microsoft introduced Active Directory (AD) in 1999 as a directory service for Windows domain networks.
 Active Directory allows IT departments to store and manage information about devices, objects, and users on a network.i

 Originally focused on centralized domain management, Active Directory has come to generally encompass all manner of directory- and identity-related management.
 Using AD allows an IT department to organize users into groups and subgroups.
 It also allows IT teams to manage file access so that only specific users have access to sensitive resources, information, and data.

 Active Directory is like an index for network resources; if a member of the IT department needs to locate information about a computer, server, hardware resource, shared file or folder, or a group of users on a Windows network domain, they access it through AD or other software tools connected to it.
 As one of the world’s most popular directory services, organizations of all sizes and industries rely on AD to manage resources and users.

 The logical structure of Active Directory is a hierarchical organization of all users, computers, and other physical resources.
 This structure includes three main tiers:ii

 Let’s define these terms.
-Objects, such as users or devices (e.g., workstation, printer, etc.), that all use the same database can be grouped into a single “domain”.
+Objects, such as users or devices (e.g., workstations, printers, etc.), that all use the same database can be grouped into a single “domain”.
 Domains were introduced in Windows NT.
 When multiple domains are combined into a single group, it is known as a “tree”.

 Logically, then, when multiple “trees” are grouped, it is called a “forest”.

 “Forests” are the security boundaries of the logical structure.
 They can offer data and service autonomy and isolation within an organization.

-Beyond domains, tree, and forests, there are three additional pieces to AD’s storage architecture:iii
+Beyond domains, trees, and forests, there are three additional pieces to AD’s storage architecture:iii

 - Domain Name System (DNS) support